simonbinyamin/RealAutoComplete/README.md

 # Real C# intellisense

-Real C# intellisense will autocomplete your c# project with .NET static classes and methods
+Real Csharp intellisense will autocomplete your Csharp project with .NET static classes and methods

 ## Screenshot